BonJovi1/Sociology/README.md

 and elucidate how these strategies revolve around these themes.

 ## Social Hierarchy of Culture and Labour
 In this essay, I try to define what **culture** really is, and how the chasm between intellectual and physical labour leads to the creation of a social pyramid of culture and labour.
 I also offer my take on whether I personally believe in such a division of labour and whether treating certain cultures as formidable and some as insignificant is justified.

+## "You see me as I am?"

+This essay gives a sociological perspective to an episode of Black Mirror, a British science fiction television series.
+So if you haven't seen episode number 5 of season 3 (Men against Fire), then **spoiler alert**.
+I look into some of the very essential concepts of sociology including structure and agency, discourse and deviance using the storyline, the characters and the dialogue in the episode.
+The episode turned out to be more sociological than science fiction!